True Life Tips

 Useful questions include:

-• Does anger happen more when he is tired, hungry, stressed, or drinking?
+• Does anger happen more when he is tired or hungry?

-• Are certain topics harder, such as money, family, parenting, or chores?
+• Are certain topics harder, such as money or family?

 • Does he apologize and change behavior, or only move on until next time?